SAMexpert logo

 To apply or not to apply?

 We at SAMexpert think that the CSP-Hoster program is good overall.
-If you are a QMTH, we recommend applying to become a CSP Hoster.
+We recommend applying to become a CSP Hoster if you want the ability to pre-build and pre-activate virtual machines.

 However, participation adds reporting and license verification requirements that some of you may find challenging to implement.